-= False, is to use Differential Algebra (DA) to integrate the map from the starting point to the ending point.
+When constructing transfer Taylor maps the default method, used with global%concatenate_maps set to False, is to use Differential Algebra (DA) to integrate the map from the starting point to the ending point.
 Alternatively, with global%concatenate_maps = True, if an element within the integration region has an associated map, that map is concatenated with the map under construction.
 This saves time but the potential drawback is a loss of accuracy.
 Note that a lattice element will only have an associate map if the tracking_method or make_mat6_method components of the lattice element are such that a map is needed for tracking (see the Bmad manual for more details).